So, you have one day in New York City and want to make the most of it?

 Where to Stay for One Day in New York

-You may not be spending the night during your one day in New York–but if you are, here are a few options for centrally located, well-reviewed hotels that are geographically convenient to the sights on this guide.
+Here are a few options for centrally located, well-reviewed hotels that are geographically convenient to the sights in this New York travel guide.

 Looking for some other options for seeing NYC in a day?

-If any of the things on this guide don’t appeal to you, don’t hesitate to swap them out for ones that do.
+If any of the things in this travel guide don’t appeal to you, don’t hesitate to swap them out for ones that do.

-Willing to forego some time in Midtown in favor of a museum?
-The Met, the Natural History Museum, and the MOMA are all fairly easy additions to this itinerary (geographically speaking, anyway).
+Willing to forgo some time in Midtown in favor of a museum?

 Getting Around During One Day in New York City